Considering a pet bird? These breeds are a great place to start your research!

-While bigger birds, like the macaws, are beautiful creatures, their diets, behavior, required socialization, and overall needs may be more than a first-time bird owner is ready for.
+A bird can be an excellent pet, but before you get a new bird and pick out its name, you should think about the breeds that make the best pet birds.
+While bigger birds like the macaws are beautiful creatures, their diets, behavior, required socialization, and overall needs may be more than a first-time bird owner is ready for.

 Cockatiels are a great bird for first-time bird owners due to their friendly and playful disposition, as well as their trainability.
 Unlike some other breeds, cockatiels are not very noisy, making them great pets for apartments.

-Cockatiels have a lifespan of approximately of 35 years, which can be intimating to new owners, but these social creatures can make a great addition to any family.
+Cockatiels have a lifespan of approximately of 35 years, which can be intimating to new owners, but these sociable creatures can make a great addition to any family.

 "Parakeet" is a broad term for small to medium-sized birds with long tail feathers.
 Since this term is so broad, it encompasses a wide range of diverse breeds.
-In North America, the most common type of parakeet is the budgie.
+In North America, the most common type of parakeet is the budgie, but is the parakeet right for first time bird owners?

 While each parakeet breed is unique, their size, diet, and overall personalities make them great birds for first-time owners.
 Before choosing your specific breed of parakeet, take into consideration the noise level of each breed.
 While some are quiet, others are very noisy and should probably not live in apartments.